David Eastman (politician): Political career

-Eastman was selected in April 2012 by Republicans in House District 13 as their one of their choices to fill the Alaska State House seat left vacant by the death of Rep. Carl Gatto.
+In April 2012, Eastman was named by Republicans in House District 13 as one of their choices to fill the Alaska State House seat left vacant by the death of Rep. Carl Gatto.
 Shelley Hughes was ultimately selected to fill the seat by Alaska's governor.

-In 2016, Eastman defeated the five-term Republican incumbent of Alaska's 10th House District in a primary challenge.
+In 2016, Eastman defeated Wes Keller, the Republican incumbent of Alaska's 10th House District by 196 votes in a primary challenge.

 In 2020, he was removed from his position on the ethics committee after it was found that he violated the state ethics law in 2018 by disclosing confidential information.

-Despite several attempts to disqualify him from eligibility for elected office, on August 16, 2022, Eastman received 52.06% of the vote in the ranked choice open primary election for the 27th Alaska House District (Eastman's new district after Alaska redistricting went into effect).
+Despite several attempts to disqualify him from eligibility for elected office, on August 16, 2022, Eastman received 52.06% of the vote in the ranked-choice open primary election for the 27th Alaska House District (Eastman's new district after Alaska redistricting went into effect).

+On January 22, 2024, Eastman was removed from the only remaining committee seat he held, on House Judiciary, over his opposition to a school funding bill.

 Political positions

 Abortion

 Eastman is against abortion in all forms.
 He tried to add a right-to-life amendment to a non-controversial resolution in 2017 that designated April as Sexual Assault Awareness Month, and filed a complaint when the committee wouldn't consider his amendment.

-In May 2017, Eastman was involved in a controversy regarding his remarks suggesting that native Alaskan women in villages try to get pregnant on purpose to get a "free trip to the city" for abortion.
+In May 2017, Eastman was involved in a controversy regarding his remarks suggesting that Alaska Native women in villages try to get pregnant on purpose to get a "free trip to the city" for abortion.
 He claims there are too many "incentives" to get an abortion and said, "We have folks who try to get pregnant in this state so that they can get a free trip to the city, and we have folks who want to carry their baby past the point of being able to have an abortion in this state so that they can have a free trip to Seattle."
 He provided no evidence for these statements, but asserted, "a number of people have come to (his) office with stories, experiences."
 The Alaska House of Representatives voted to censure Eastman because of his remarks.
 It marked the first time in Alaska history a politician had been censured.